PubInv/PubInv/ideas/Project #40: Oil painting wheel for very thin lines.md

 slightly longer than the circumference of the wheel.
 If someone wants to use a CNC machine to manufacture this for us, that would be wonderful; please contact me!

+# The Medium Article

+To promote this project, I wrote a [Medium Article](https://medium.com/@RobertLeeRead/public-invention-project-40-a-wheel-for-painting-very-thin-lines-5d596c625549) which includes pictures of some paintings I made with this technique.